hellt/vrnetlab/README.md

-As mentioned above, the major change this fork brings is the ability to run vrnetlab containers without requiring [vr-xcon](https://github.com/vrnetlab/vrnetlab/tree/master/vr-xcon) and instead using container-native networking.
+As mentioned above, the major change this fork brings is the ability to run vrnetlab containers without requiring [vr-xcon](https://github.com/vrnetlab/vrnetlab/tree/master/vr-xcon) and instead uses container-native networking.

 For containerlab the default connection mode value is `connection-mode=tc`.
 With this particular mode we use **tc-mirred** redirects to stitch a container's